-The distinguishing feature of the IACP, three-week course is a focus on the systematic development of leaders at all levels of an organization - the concept of “every officer a leader.”
+The distinguishing feature of the LPO program is a focus on the systematic development of leaders at all levels of an organization - the concept of “every officer a leader.”
 In the 21st century, police organizations can no longer rely on an individual or small group of leaders.
 To develop leaders, law enforcement executives must create a culture in their organizations that is supportive of dispersed leadership.
 This means establishing expectations that all officers will take leadership initiatives at their levels of responsibility.
-Besides teaching people how to lead individuals, the LPO course coaches people on how to lead groups, organizations, and efforts toward change.
+Besides teaching people how to lead individuals, the LPO program coaches people on how to lead groups, organizations, and efforts toward change.
 For any organization or enterprise, group dynamics can be the difference between success and failure.
-LPO course attendees study these dynamics to become adept at making groups cohesive and better able to reach organizational goals.
-This knowledge acquired by participants about themselves and others has enhanced relationships both on and off the job, resulting in a profound, life-changing impact on many course graduates.
+LPO program attendees study these dynamics to become adept at making groups cohesive and better able to reach organizational goals.
+This knowledge, acquired by participants about themselves and others, has enhanced relationships both on and off the job, resulting in a profound, life-changing impact for many course graduates.

-As previously mentioned, IACP also offers a ten-day Faculty Development Workshop, or train-the-trainer, for those departments wishing to develop their own instructors for continuation of the program at the local level.
-At the conclusion of the Faculty Development Workshop, participants are given all the teaching materials they need to run the programs locally and are mentored to set up the program with IACP’s assistance.
+As previously mentioned, IACP also offers a ten-day FDW, or train-the-trainer, for those departments wishing to develop their own instructors for continuation of the program at the local level.
+At the conclusion of the FDW, participants are given all teaching materials required to run the programs locally and are mentored to set up the program with IACP’s assistance.
 Additionally, IACP also offers a customized one-week LPO Executive Seminar for field training officers, command staff, and the specific needs of the department.

 To obtain more information on bringing the LPO program to your department, please contact the IACP's Center for Police Leadership and Training at 703-836-6767 or email firstname.lastname@example.org.

 Please follow us and participate in LPO on social media by visiting our Facebook page and by using #IACPLPO on Twitter!